b33pbop/tp/docs/UserGuide.md

 Assumptions:
 - We assume that users are familiar with basic computing concepts such as **file management, shortcuts, and command-based operations**, and are comfortable using tools that **streamline repetitive tasks** and **handle multiple contacts simultaneously**.
 - We assume that all ghost kitchen managers using the application reside within Singapore and only have external contacts within Singapore as well.
 This implies that all contact entries into GhostConnect are to only include Singaporean numbers.
+- We assume that orders under Suppliers in GhostConnect will be made with Singaporean currency and that ordered items are countable and do not need suffixes to determine quantity (e.g. kg).

 By the end of this guide, users will be able to **navigate GhostConnect confidently**, leverage its **advanced features**, and integrate it seamlessly into their daily operations to manage staff, suppliers, and customer loyalty programs efficiently.